robotage/SyntroPython/README.md

 To force SyntroPythonView to always display a particular stream, edit SyntroPythonView.py file and change the "serviceName" to something other than blank.
 SyntroPythonView will then wait for that stream to become available before opening its window and displaying it.

-Note that in this simple implementation, the directory is only request once when the SyntroLink comes up.
+Note that in this simple implementation, the directory is only requested once when the SyntroLink comes up.
 This means that SyntroPythonView has to be started after SyntroPythonCam unless serviceName has a specific service name set.
 This is not fundamental and can easily be improved but at the expense of simplicity - it would be necessary to fetch the directory at regular intervals to pick up any new services that might have appeared.

 ### The SyntroPython API